justinas-b/iac-workshop/topic-3/README.md

 </details>
 </br>

-**9.** In your browser open your application load balancer dns URL "alb_dns_name" from the outputs section and you should see WordPres welcome page.
+**7.** Copy and paste application load balancer dns URL "alb_dns_name" from the outputs section to your browser and you should see WordPres welcome page.